-Reference Description Application of Standard Application by Group The effects of the following Standa rds are not expected to be material: AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations AASB 2014-3 amends AASB 11 Joint Arrangements to provide guidance on the accounting for acquisitions of interests in joint operations in which the activity constitutes a business.
+Reference nce Description Application by Group The effects of the following Standa rds are not expected to be material: AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations AASB 2014-3 amends AASB 11 Joint Arrangements to provide guidance on the accounting for acquisitions of interests in joint operations in which the activity constitutes a business.
 1 January 2016 1 July 2016 AASB 2014-4 Clarification of Acceptable Methods of Depreciation and Amortisation The IASB has clarified that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
 The amendment also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of an intangible asset.
-1 January 2016 1 July 2016 AASB 2014-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014) This Standard makes amendments to a number of Australian Accounting Standards as a result of AASB 9 Financial Instruments (December 2014) .
-1 January 2018 1 January 2018 AASB 2014-10 Amendments to The amendments require: Australian Accounting Standards - a full gain or loss to be recognised when a transaction involves a business (whether it is housed in a subsidiary or not); and - Sale or Contribution of Assets - a full gain or loss to be recognised when a transaction involves a business (whether it is housed in a subsidiary or not); and - a partial gain or loss to be recognised when a transaction involves assets that do not 1 January 2016 1 July 2016 AASB 2015-1 Amendments to Australian Accounting Standards - Annual Improvements to Australian Accounting Standards 2012-2014 Cycle ustralian Accounting Standards - disposal in AASB 5 Non-current Assets Held for Sale and Discontinued Operations, disclosure requirements in AASB 7 Financial Instruments: Disclosures and AASB 134 Interim Financial ccounting Standards 2012-2014 Reporting and clarification of discount rates utilised in AASB 119 Employee Benefits.
-1 July 2016 AASB 2015-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 101 ASB 2015-2 Amendments to The Standard makes amendments to AASB 101 Presentation of Financial Statements arising istralian Accounting Standards - from the IASB's Disclosure Initiative project. sclosure Initiative: Amendments to 1 July 2016 AASB 2015-5 Amendments to Australian Accounting Standards - Investment Entities: Applying the Consolidation Exception This makes amendments to AASB 10 Consolidated Financial Statements , AASB 12 Disclosure of Interests in Other Entities and AASB 128 Investments in Associates and Joint Ventures arising from the IASB's narrow scope amendments associated with Investment Entities.
+1 January 2016 1 July 2016 AASB 2014-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014) This Standard makes amendments to a number of Australian Accounting Standards as a result of AASB 9 Financial Instruments (December 2014).
+1 January 2018 1 January 2018 AASB 2014-10 Amendments to Australian Accounting Standards - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture The amendments require: a full gain or loss to be recognised when a transaction involves a business (whether it is housed in a subsidiary or not); and a partial gain or loss to be recognised when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
+1 January 2016 1 July 2016 AASB 2015-1 Amendments to Australian Accounting Standards - Annual Improvements to Australian Accounting Standards 2012-2014 Cycle The amendment makes changes to a number of accounting policies including the methods of disposal in AASB 5 Non-current Assets Held for Sale and Discontinued Operations, disclosure requirements in AASB 7 Financial Instruments: Disclosures and AASB 134 Interim Financial Reporting and clarification of discount rates utilised in AASB 119 Employee Benefits.
+1 January 2016 1 July 2016 AASB 2015-2 Amendments to Australian Accounting Standards - Disclosure Initiative: Amendments to AASB 101 The Standard makes amendments to AASB 101 Presentation of Financial Statements arising from the IASB's Disclosure Initiative project.
+1 January 2016 1 July 2016 AASB 2015-5 Amendments to Australian Accounting Standards - Investment Entities: Applying the Consolidation Exception This makes amendments to AASB 10 Consolidated Financial Statements, AASB 12 Disclosure of Interests in Other Entities and AASB 128 Investments in Associates and Joint Ventures arising from the IASB's narrow scope amendments associated with Investment Entities.
 1 July 2015 1 July 2015 The effects of the following Standa rd is still being determined: AASB 15 Revenue from Contracts with Customers This Standard establishes new principles for reporting information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers and supersedes a number of current Revenue Standards.
-The core principle of the Standard is that an entity recognises revenue to depict the transfer of 1 January 2017 1 July 2017
+The core principle of the Standard is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+1 January 2017 1 July 2017